urgdog/urg.systems/thonks/new-home.md

 deep down it's just copper rocks that wiggles to do dangerous/smart things.
 Deep down those rocks do NOT want to wiggle, so it's easy to make them not wiggle.
 Or, in different ways: trust yourself, and nobody.
 Not even yourself.
 But it's ok if scared and don't want to do, but give it a thonk.
-Understanding and not doing is ok too.*
+Understanding and not doing is ok too.
+But not understanding, not trying, and not doing?
+Many coins lost to such attitude.*

 ## hvac n stuff - not quite control lava but pretty close
 - Furnace/boiler age, filter size/type, location [make model]